nicklockwood/iVersion/README.md

 	- (void)openAppPageInAppStore;

 This method will open the application page in the Mac or iPhone App Store, or directly within the app, depending on which platform and OS version is running.
 You should use this method instead of the updateURL property, as the process for launching the app store is more complex than merely opening the URL in many cases.
-Note that this method depends on the `appStoreID` which is only retrieved after polling the iTunes server, so if you intend to call this method without first doing an update check, you will need to set the `appStoreID` property yourself beforehand.
+Note that this method depends on the `appStoreID` which is only retrieved after polling the iTunes server, and will return NO if that property is not yet set.
+If you intend to call this method without first doing an update check, you will need to set the `appStoreID` property yourself beforehand.

 	- (void)checkIfNewVersion;